Materials Science and Engineering, M.S.

 For the comprehensive examination option, students are required to complete 36 units of study and a comprehensive examination.

-The following are required: four required core courses; three quarters of MSE 298 (Department Seminar); and a minimum of five additional graduate elective courses for 3 or more units numbered 200–289 (or 200-295 if offered by other departments), related to their field of graduate studies, and approved by the graduate advisor.
+The following are required: five required core courses; three quarters of MSE 298 (Department Seminar); and a minimum of four additional graduate elective courses for 3 or more units numbered 200–289 (or 200-295 if offered by other departments), related to their field of graduate studies, and approved by the graduate advisor.
 One of these elective courses may be substituted by an upper-division undergraduate elective course if the course is not a part of the required MSE undergraduate core curriculum and is approved by the MSE graduate advisor.

 Research units (MSE 296/MSE 299) do not count towards the degree requirements of the Comprehensive Exam Option.
 Full-time graduate students must enroll in the departmental seminar each quarter during their first year unless exempt by petition.